 I think this reminder to my 7-year-old boy to wash his hands was a perfect Elf on the Shelf idea for 2020!

 All you need for this last-minute Elf on the Shelf idea are a few large marshmallows, mini marshmallows, some pretzel sticks, and a black Sharpie marker.

 If you have some extra time, you could build a snowman family!
 (But remember, the point of this is to create maximum fun with minimum time!) (idea inspiration: BombshellBling.com)

 LEGO Elf master

 If you have a ton of LEGOs or Duplo, stage your elf as if he’s built something amazing!

 It can be fun and festive like this cool Christmas tree or something completely random – whatever you can do in under five minutes!

 Find any toy musical instrument you have at home – a guitar, drum, tambourine, maracas, or even a microphone – and set up your elf as if he’s giving a concert.

 Grab a few stuffed animals to be his or her audience.

-There’s a really cute card to put with this scene in the Elf on the Shelf printable pack!
+There’s a really cute card to put with this scene in the Elf Kit Printable Pack!
 It says “Christmas concert $2 per ticket.”
-Click here to get access to the free Elf on the Shelf printable pack!
+Click here to grab it on Etsy and have the easiest elf season ever!